 Where To Stay In Munich

-However, I can recommend ‘Bold Hotels’ where I ended up staying throughout my stay in Munich and loved them for every detail.
-For a price of EUR 70 I got my own room, a balcony a small kitchen and a bathroom (with underfloor heating) with every detail matching the Germany standards.
+However, I can recommend ‘Bold Hotels’ where I ended up during my 3 days in Munich travel itinerary and loved them for everything.
+For a price of EUR 70, I got my own room, a balcony a small kitchen and a bathroom (with underfloor heating).
+Moreover, every detail matched to that of the German standards.

 Their buffet breakfast was moreover a daily treat!